MrBlockers/MatchGame/README.md

 # Matching Game
 This is a quick matching game written in Javascript.
-It runs on Node and uses Bootstrap / Angular primarily for the front end, while node and express (among jquery, underscore, etc) run the backend.
+It runs on Node and uses Bootstrap / Angular primarily for the front end, with express (among jquery, underscore, etc) on the backend.

 # How to execute
 Open a shell at the root directory and run server.js with node ("node server").